 In 2006, Rich Harris was chosen to be one of Denver's 40 Under 40 based on his business leadership, community involvement, and recognition of his accomplishments.
 Each year, the Denver Business Journal has includes a special section called "40 Under 40" to recognize a diverse group of young, dynamic business leaders whose efforts in the workplace and in the community are shaping the future of Denver.

 Rich has been consistently awarded the highest "AV" rating from Martindale-Hubbell.
 The AV rating is the pinnacle of professional excellence earned through a peer review rating process that is managed and monitored by the world's most trusted legal resource.
 He has also been ranked a 10 by Avvo, the highest ranking available.
 He also serves on the board of the Colorado Lawyers Committee, is a leader in the legal community in promoting diversity, and is very active in the Center for Legal Inclusiveness.
 Rich is a Fellow of the Colorado Bar Association, and is active in Rotary International and The Denver Bar Association.
 In 2009 Rich was appointed as Chair of the Board of Metro Volunteer Lawyers, an organization that coordinates pro bono service to indigent people throughout the Denver metropolitan area.
-In 2009, Rich founded and currently serves as the President of "The Road to Hope", a Colorado-based non-profit organization dedicated to helping to promote development in Haiti, with a particular emphasis on children.
+Rich currently serves on the Board of Directors for Denver Rotary.
+He also founded and currently serves as the President of "The Road to Hope", a Colorado-based non-profit organization dedicated to helping to promote development in Haiti, with a particular emphasis on children.

 Recent Press Releases about Rich Harris: